 We now turn to an artifical dataset, constructed to uncover "blind zones" caused by XOR-like relations.
 Furthermore, the dataset contains a large number of random non-informative features to measure susceptibility towards the curse of dimensionality \cite{Duda2000}.
 To examine robustness towards noise, we have further randomly inverted $40\%$ of the outputs.

 The dataset consists of $10~000$ examples with twelve binary inputs, $X = [x_1, x_2, \ldots, x_{12}]$, and a binary output, $y$.
 Ten of the inputs are completely random.
-The two remaining inputs, however, are related to the output $y$ through an XOR-relation, $y = XOR(x_{k_1}, x_{k_2})$.
+The two remaining inputs, however, are related to the output $y$ through an XOR-relation, $y = \mathrm{XOR}(x_{k_1}, x_{k_2})$.
 Finally, $40\%$ of the outputs are inverted.
 Table \ref{tab:noisy_xor_dataset} shows four examples from the dataset, demonstrating the high level of noise.
 We partition the dataset into training and test data, using $50\%$ of the data for training.

-The Tsetlin Machine\footnote{In this experiment, we used a Multi-Class Tsetlin Machine, described in Section 6.1.} used here contains $20$ clauses, and used an $s$-value of $3.9$ and a threshold $T$ of $15$.
+The Tsetlin Machine\footnote{In this experiment, we used a Multi-Class Tsetlin Machine, described in Section 6.1.} used here contains $20$ clauses, and uses an $s$-value of $3.9$ and a summation target $T$ of $15$.
 Furthermore, the individual Tsetlin Automata each has $100$ states.
 The Tsetlin Machine is run for $200$ epochs, and it is the accuracy after the final epoch, that we report.

 Table \ref{tab:noisy_xor_dataset_clauses} contains four of the clauses produced by the Tsetlin Machine.
 Notice how the noisy dataset from Table \ref{tab:noisy_xor_dataset} has been turned into informative propositional formulas that capture the structure of the dataset.